 That said, I was surprised when my knife sliced through it easily.
 I exerted minimal effort.
-Sure, I used a Henkel, which is a decent knife brand, but it's years old and has never been sharpened.
+Sure, I used a santoku knife from this reputable company, but it's years old and has never been sharpened.
 The hardest thing I've ever had to cut were yams and this was nothing close to that.

 Not sure if people on those sites/forums were using incredibly dull knifes or simply exaggerating to look like badasses.
 Either way, don't let the internet intimidate you.
 Cutting and cooking squashes is easy stuff.

 Once I cut, seeded, peeled and chopped the butternut squash in all its splendiferous glory, I had a moment of indecision.
 How to season it?